 - Apply a portion of the credits earned toward a Master of Arts in Clinical Investigation (MACI)

-(Note: The MACI program is comprised of campus-based courses and is not available in an online format.)
+(Note: The MSCI program is comprised of campus-based courses and is not available in an online format.)

 - Increase skills and knowledge in clinical investigation